aobuke/Human-Activity-Recognition/README.md

 - *labels*: labels of *frames*
 - *frameData*:  original three axis data plus the expended dimensions, size (*frameNum* * *frameLen* * *dimNum*)
 - *featureData*: extract features from *frameData*, also the training data

 ## TLDR：
 Just RUN or
 Follow the section of Data-processing, adjust your data file format and put your files into the folders. then RUN!

 ## Introduction
-Human activity recognition uses sensors on smartphone to estimate user's activities such as walking and running.
+Human activity recognition uses sensors on smartphone to estimate user's activities such as walking and running [[1]](#1).
 Deep learning techniques like LSTM have been introduced and good performances are achieved.
 However, the computational cost of deep learning and the complexity of deployment limit the application of the method.
 Moreover, if you want explanable algorithms then the traditional machine learning techniques are more applicable.
 In the article, we provide a start code has good scalability and could be easily used in your projects.
-The script is simple to add variuos features, labels and make comparisons among many classifiers.
+The script is extensible, you could add more features, labels and make comparisons among many classifiers like [[1]](#1) [[2]](#2)